lxbigdadd7/soe/README.md

 The code and models to reproduce results will be published as long as the paper is published.

 But I'm pretty sure you can reproduce soe and try it with your IL planners.
+Firstly, follow the soe combinations method to train and pick your models.
-It's very easy as:
+Then the core logic to combine them is very easy as:

 ```
 if index % interval == 0: